 Over time I gradually increased her exposure to it, and was eventually able to set it to “high.”
 Now she loves it.
 When I get it out she comes running.
 Every evening she gets a little “heat therapy” with it, and it often puts her right to sleep for the night.

 10. Measure Out Your Dogs Food If They Need to Lose Weight

 If your dog needs to lose a few pounds measuring their food is one of the easiest ways to stay consistent and help them lose weight.
 Cut out all those extra treats and stick to your regular dog food only.

 An extra fourth of a cup may not look like a lot, but over time it really adds up.
 If you normally eyeball their meals pick up a measuring cup next time you’re at the store.

 One of the easiest ways to help a dog lose weight is to start decreasing their portion size.
 Use a measuring cup to precisely determine the amount of food they’re getting, and keep track of their weight.

 Maintaining a healthy weight will help keep your arthritic dog comfortable, but it’s also important to your dogs health overall.
 Obesity can lead to many other healthy related issues.
 A 2007 study found that dogs who ate 25% less had an increase in their median lifespan of 2 years and showed a delay in onset of of chronic diseases.

 How Do You Help Keep Your Arthritic Dog Comfortable?

 How do you keep your arthritic dog comfortable?
-Do you have your own doggie ramp?
+Do you have your own doggie ramp for furniture?
 Do you use a raised food bowl?
 Have you seen an improvement by using glucosamine supplements?